sph-mn/sph-sc/readme.md

 * license: gpl3+. does not apply to generated code. generated code has your license
 * you can try it out [here](http://sph.mn/dynamic/syntax/sc/c)
 * [homepage](http://sph.mn/c/view/me)
+* writing in sc is fun  - fast scheme-style structural editing is possible, and the declare and set syntax lets things be grouped nicely

 # syntax highlights
 see the [syntax reference](#syntax-reference) further below for all features